You’re going to a big party, but you’re iffy about the dress code. Would you rather show up overdressed or underdressed?

 The ride's about to start.
 Are you biked appropriately?

 Most modern mountain bikes will have somewhere between 100mm and 170mm of suspension travel.
-This covers everything from cross country race machines to hard-hitting enduro bikes.
+This covers everything from cross-country race machines to hard-hitting enduro bikes.
 (If you want to learn more about how mountain bikes are categorized check out our Mountain Bike Buyer’s Guide.)

 What's the right amount of travel for you?
 Having a bike with suspension perfectly suited to your trails and conditions will help smooth out the roughest parts, while still feeling agile and easy to pedal when the trail is mellower.
-In reality, though, everyone's trails and needs are different and constantly changing.
+In reality, though, everyone's trails and needs are different and evolving.
 Most riders are going to end up with a bike that will put them more on one side of the spectrum or the other.

 To find out which way you might want to go with your own bike, let's go into more detail about what it means to be "overbiked" or "underbiked," look at some of the advantages and disadvantages, and see what a few of our riders prefer.

-Overbiked: Too Much Travel
+Overbiked: Too much travel